sdc-china/IDA-doc/_posts/2018-01-15-test-write-java-command.md

 3. You could find the Jar file at the path **target/custom-java-command-1.0.jar**, this is the jar we will upload to IDA application.

+- Notes: If you use any java lib which are not existed in as-is IDA.war/lib folder, you need copy it to lib folder and repack the IDA web so that the customer java command jar could find reference in class loader.

 #### Upload custom Java command in IDA